 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Council's basic financial statements.
-The supplementary schedule of indirect costs, supplementary schedule of H-GAC employee benefits and the schedule of expenditures of federal and state awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Texas Comptroller of Public Accounts, State of Texas Grant Management Standards (supplementary information), are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Supplementary Schedule of Indirect Costs and Supplementary Schedule of H-GAC Employee Benefits (supplementary information) and the Schedule of Expenditures of Federal and State Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Texas Comptroller of Public Accounts, State of Texas Grant Management Standards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the supplementary information and the Schedule of Expenditures of Federal and State Awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.